Willagee

 Willagee has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially impact this area.
-Notable projects include Kardinya Park Shopping Centre Redevelopment, Kardinya District Centre Precinct Structure Plan, Fremantle to Murdoch and Cockburn Central Transport Capacity enhancement, Santa Clara Estate development, with the following list highlighting those most pertinent.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 0 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Kardinya Park Shopping Centre Redevelopment, Kardinya District Centre Precinct Structure Plan, Fremantle to Murdoch and Cockburn Central Transport Capacity, and Santa Clara Estate, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.